kalviumcommunity/S67_VaibhaavBS_Capstone_ShareAMeal/README.md

 Day 6: Started working on the actual project by creating a new Git-Hub project and start with initialisation of frontend and backend of project.

+Day 7 : Initialized frontend applicaiton and created a component.

 Forward yet to plan